 6) Aim for a minimum of 5 servings a day.
 Start with less if needed, build up later.

 8) Celery juice is the most effective vegetable for cleansing and overall healing.
 Originally discovered through Anthony William, the best-selling author of Medical Medium, I have seen it create major beneficial changes in hundreds of people, when done correctly, over time.
 The process is quite simple: Simply juice 16 oz. of fresh celery juice first thing in the am, at least 20 minutes before any food or liquid for maximum benefit.
-It must be consumed right away, and not saved or used later.
+It must be consumed right away, or used within 24 hours if kept in air-tight glass jar in the fridge.
 One large head usually makes around 16 oz., but celery bunch sizes can vary.
 Must be done alone, without diluting or anything added to it for best results.
 If you don't have a juicer, use a Vitamix or NutriBullet high-speed blender.
 Chop celery into 1-2" chunks, then put in Vitamix (may need to use plunger).
 Don't add water!
 When done, simply squeeze it through cheesecloth or a nut milk bag.

-NOTE: Due to the cleansing action, if you get loose stools after drinking, just reduce dose in half, then slowly work your way up to 16 oz if you're able over time.
+NOTE: Due to the cleansing action, if you get loose stools after drinking fresh celery juice, just reduce dose in half, then slowly work your way up to 16 oz if you're able over time.
 If you have a chronic health problem and want to give this a try, I suggest giving it at least 3 months before expecting anything dramatic.
 That said, I've seen many patients experience wonderful and positive results after only 3-4 weeks.

 Food Fact